4the99/-live-/README.md

 # -live-
-This is a read only clone of the actual running site code on the webserver ill keep this up to date as possible.
+This is a read only clone of the actual running site code on Https://4the99.org Please see https://github.com/4the99/alpha for the latest code under development